You’ve heard the term, you’ve used it in conversation, and yet you don’t really know how to define it: social media algorithms.

 - Posts that are widely shared: Reaching your 2nd and 3rd degree network can make your post more prominent.

-- Posts with high engagement: Posts that generate lots of likes, comments and shares within an hour after posting are ranked highest.
+- Posts with high engagement: Posts that generate a lot of likes, comments and shares within an hour after posting are ranked highest.

 - Content from credible sources: Links shared from credible, trustworthy websites will get more views than links from sketchy or unverified sources.